SUwonglab/Epi-PRS/README.md

 ```
 We applied a dimension reduction using PCA for each 128 bp bin and only kept 5 PCs, then the PCs are pooled for all bins and fed to a logistic regression for predicting the phenotype.

+Feel free to contact `wanwen@stanford.edu` if you have any problem in running Epi-PRS.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details